Shuffzord/MortgageCalculator/IMPLEMENTATION_PLAN.md

 ### Overview
 This document provides the definitive, step-by-step implementation plan for transforming the mortgage calculator from a frontend-only application to a full-stack SaaS platform.
 Each phase is designed to be independently executable and testable, with specific solutions for current blocking issues.

-### 🎉 Latest Update: Phase 3 Calculation Management System COMPLETED
+### 🎉 Latest Update: Phase 4 Payment Integration COMPLETED
-**Date**: January 30, 2025
+**Date**: May 30, 2025
 **Status**: ✅ **MAJOR MILESTONE ACHIEVED**

-Phase 3 Calculation Management System has been successfully implemented!
+Phase 4 Payment Integration has been successfully implemented!
 The system now has:
-- ✅ Complete calculation management with CRUD operations
+- ✅ Complete Stripe SDK integration with Firebase Functions
-- ✅ Tier-based usage limits (Free: 3 calculations, Premium: unlimited)
-- ✅ Public sharing with secure token system
+- ✅ Subscription management system with lifecycle handling
+- ✅ Webhook processing for real-time payment events
-- ✅ Advanced mortgage calculation engine with extra payments
+- ✅ Premium tier activation system with automatic upgrades
+- ✅ Customer portal integration for self-service management
-- ✅ Usage tracking with monthly reset functionality
+- ✅ Payment history tracking and invoice management
-- ✅ Comprehensive validation and error handling
+- ✅ Grace period handling for failed payments (7 days)
-- ✅ Full test coverage for all calculation endpoints
+- ✅ Comprehensive test coverage for all payment endpoints
+- ✅ Local testing environment with Stripe test mode
+- ✅ Secure webhook signature verification

-**Next Step**: Ready to proceed with Phase 4 (Payment Integration) to enable premium subscriptions.
+**Next Step**: Ready to proceed with Phase 5 (Premium Features) to implement advanced loan comparison and export capabilities.

 ---